AdnanBabakan/Easyform/README.md

 There are two arguments needed for this function.
 First is ```inputs``` and second ```options```.
 Both are using JSON so try to get familiar with it. :)

+And there is also third argument called ```submitFunc``` where you can find the description in Advanced section of this README.

 ```inputs``` are taking place at the first and we will follow the steps one by one.

 ```inputs``` are the main parts of form and your main concern to deal with in Easyform.
 To make inputs of any kind you need to use JSON with some options in an array so Easyform can get your ideas and make it for you.